Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Empirical Study

 \section{Empirical Study}

 This section evaluates the performance of our proposed approach by an empirical study.
-It is organized as follows: Subsection.~\ref{sec:setup} describes experimental setup; Subsection.~\ref{sec:RiskAnalysis} presents the evaluation results of risk analysis; Subsection.~\ref{sec:AdaptiveLearning} presents the evaluation results of adaptive learning; Subsection.~\ref{sec:Sensitivity} presents the evaluation results of sensitivity study; finally, Subsection.~\ref{sec:ablation} presents the evaluation results of ablation study.
+It is organized as follows: Subsection.~\ref{sec:setup} describes experimental setup; Subsection.~\ref{sec:RiskAnalysis} presents the evaluation results of risk analysis; Subsection.~\ref{sec:AdaptiveLearning} presents the evaluation results of adaptive learning; Subsection.~\ref{sec:Sensitivity} presents the evaluation results of sensitivity analysis; Subsection.~\ref{sec:ablation} presents the evaluation results of ablation study; Subsection.~\ref{sec:generalization} presents the evaluation results of generalization on other type of cancers; and finally, Subsection.~\ref{sec:scalability} presents the presents the discussion on computational efficiency and scalability of our method;